Bengas661/R-shiny-Portfolio/README.md

 # R Shiny Portfolio – [Giannis Elmatzoglou]

 Welcome to my R Shiny portfolio!
-These projects were created as part of my interest on creating interactive dashboards with R.
+The following projects were created in order to enhance clinical data review, based on ADaM datasets.
+The goal was to make it easier to explore safety data dynamically instead of relying on static tables.
+It includes patient-level views, adverse event exploration with filters, and lab trend visualizations.
 Any datasets used are publicly available.

 ## Projects